VR Frequently Asked Questions

 What is the Vocational Rehabilitation (VR) program?

-Vocational Rehabilitation (VR) provides a variety of services to individuals with disabilities in order to assist individuals to gain, maintain, or retain employment.
-VR is a public, eligibility program administered through the Rehabilitation Services Administration which is part of the Arizona Department of Economic Security.
+The Vocational Rehabilitation program provides a variety of services to persons with disabilities, with the ultimate goal to prepare for, enter into, or retain employment.
+The VR program is a public program funded through a Federal/State partnership and administered by the Rehabilitation Services Administration (RSA), which is part of the Arizona Department of Economic Security.

 Click Here to access informational videos about VR